What does a nanny do?

 A nanny and toddler playing with toy dinosaurs and blocks in a cozy nursery

-A nanny is responsible for providing personalized care to children in their family environment, including supervising, nurturing, and engaging children in activities that support their growth and development.
+A nanny is responsible for providing personalized care to children in their family environment.
+Nannies supervise, nurture, and engage children in activities that support their growth and development.
+Additionally, they may assist with child-related household tasks, including meal preparation, light cleaning, and transportation.

 1. What is a nanny?

-2. What does a nanny do: Core responsibilities
+2. What does a nanny do: core responsibilities

-3. What does a nanny do: Additional duties
+3. What does a nanny do: additional duties

-1. The role of a nanny in your family’s routine
+1. Supporting your family’s routine

 5. What not to expect from a nanny